rafar55/MiniSnackNode/README.md

 sequalize.
 1. After the app is  running, you need to execute the seed Sql located at **db/MySqlSeed.sql** on the database that was recently created.

-Your  are all set yo test the Rest Api.
+Your  are all set to test the Rest Api.

 # Frameworks
 * ExpressJs [ExpressJs Documentation](https://expressjs.com/)